 What Are the Components of an Appraisal?

-Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-Note: While the appraised value is probably the best indication of what a property is worth, it may not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Price Appraisals & Realty, LLC will guarantee you get the most fair and balanced property value, so you can make wise real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
+Note: While this amount is probably the best indication of what a house is worth, it probably will not be the price at which the property closes.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Price Appraisals & Realty, LLC will help you discover the most accurate property value, so you can make profitable real estate decisions.